bazukas/obs-linuxbrowser/README.md

 * `cd obs-linuxbrowser`
 * `mkdir build`
 * `cd build`
-* `cmake -D CEF_DIR=<path to your cef dir> ..` You might need to also set `OBS_INCLUDE` and/or `OBS_LIB`
+* `cmake -D CEF_DIR=<path to your cef dir> ..` (You might also need to set `OBS_INCLUDE` and/or `OBS_LIB` build variables to point to your OBS installation's include and library locations repectively.
+In most cases, this is not necessary.)
-build variables
 * `make`

 ## Installing

 * Run `make install` to copy plugin binaries into $HOME/.config/obs-studio/plugins.
-* Make sure libgconf-2-4 dependency installed in your system
+* Make sure to have all dependencies installed on your system

 # Flash

-You can enable flash by providing path to pepper flash library file and its version.
+You can enable flash by providing the path to your installed pepper flash library file and its version.
-Some distributions provide packages with the plugin, or you can extract one from google chrome installation.
+Some distributions provide packages with the plugin, but you can also extract one from google chrome installation.
-Flash version can be found in manifest.json that is usually found in same directory as .so file.
+The Flash version can be found in manifest.json that is usually found in same directory as .so file.

 # JavaScript bindings
 All bindings are children of `window.obsstudio`.